YatriPatel17/FeatureFlag_Group9/README.md

 ### Feature Flags
 - premium-pricing
     Service - Product Service
-    Description - When flag enabled, it applies 10% discount to all product
+    Description - When the flag is enabled, it applies 10% discount to all products
 - bulk-order-discount
     Service - Order Service
-    Description - When flag is enabled, it applies 15% discount for more than 5 items.
+    Description - When the flag is enabled, it applies a 15% discount for more than 5 items.
 - order-notifications
     Service - Order Service
-    Description - When flag is enabled, logs order confirmation notifications
+    Description - When the flag is enabled, logs order confirmation notifications
--

 # Running Application
 1. Clone the repository
-2. Start all service using
+2. Start all services using
     docker-compose up --build
 3. Initialize feature flags
     navigate the command in git bash